datopian/ckan-cloud-docker/DEPLOYING.md

 #### Extra dependencies

-- You will also need SMTP server and it's credentials for CKAN to work properly.
-This will not obstacle deployment, CKAN will be up and running, but won't be able sending Emails (Eg on password reset).
+- You will also need a SMTP server and its credentials for CKAN to work properly.
+This will not obstacle deployment, CKAN will be up and running, but won't be able to send emails (e.g. on password reset).

 ### Source files and configuration